To content

 Clockwise: Nicke Borg, me, Johan Blomquist, Rickard Linder, Dregen, Peder Carlsson, and Helena Forsmark (sales at HiQ)

-Learning what users wanted first
+Learning what content users wanted first

-After some meetings with the band and their manager Per Kviman, we knew the website had to please:
+After meetings with the band and their manager Per Kviman, we knew the website had to please:

 • Journalists

-• Casual and die-hard fans
+• Casual rock fans

 • Gig and festival organizers